Huawei CFO house arrest contrasts with Canadians detained in China

 But in the case of the two Canadians, it was not even clear where they have been held.
 The diplomats who have met them were taken to a police station and allowed to meet them there, rather than being taken to the actual location of their detention.

-Luxmore Realty details Meng's new Matthews Street residence as an 8,170 sq ft home with seven bedrooms and eight bathrooms.
+Luxmore Realty details Meng's new Matthews Street residence as an 8,170 square feet home with seven bedrooms and eight bathrooms.
 Meng's bigger mansion is fully fenced, which improves security, Scot Filer CEO of Lions Gate, the security company for Meng, said in a court filing.

-The house features "controlled access for pedestrians and vehicles" and has clear distinction between public space and private space, which Filer cites as the reasons for moving Meng to the new house, which is close to the Chinese embassy.